ustcdj/AirBnB/README.md

 ## File Descriptions

-There are 5 notebooks available here to showcase work related to the above questions.
+The notebook has five parts.

-1. [`01 seasonality.ipynb`](01 seasonality.ipynb): load calendar data and find if there is any trend in Airbnb rental price to answer Q1
+1. **AirBnB price trend**: load calendar data and find if there is any trend in Airbnb rental price to answer Q1
-2. [`02 dataprep_boston.ipynb`](02 dataprep_boston.ipynb): prepare Boston data, including the handling of , data type conversions, categorical variables and missing data, to answer Q2-Q3
+2. **Boston Listing Data Cleaning**: prepare Boston data, including the handling of , data type conversions, categorical variables and missing data, to answer Q2-Q3
-3. [`03 dataprep_seattle.ipynb`](03 dataprep_seattle.ipynb): prepare Seattle data, including the handling of , data type conversions, categorical variables and missing data, to answer Q2-Q3
+3. **Seattle Listing Data Cleaning**: prepare Seattle data, including the handling of , data type conversions, categorical variables and missing data, to answer Q2-Q3
-4. [`04 superhost_vs_regular_host.ipynb`](04 superhost_vs_regular_host.ipynb): compare superhost vs regular host in both Boston and Seattle, to anwer Q2
+4. **Compare superhost vs regular_host**: compare superhost vs regular host in both Boston and Seattle, to anwer Q2
-5. [`05 modeling_boston_seattle.ipynb`](05 modeling_boston_seattle.ipynb): train regression model and use the trained model to answer Q3
+5. **AirBnB price modeling - Boston and Seattle**: train regression model and use the trained model to answer Q3

-The `results` folder has processed data for Boston and Seattle, which will be imported for data analysis.
 The `feat_info.csv` file has necessary actions for each independent variable during the data preparation step.

 Markdown cells in each notebook were used to assist in walking through the thought process for individual steps.